-- Drag and drop photo to an email as an attachment, to dropbox.com, to Google drive, or similar, and send to the appropriate contact.
+- Drag and drop photo to an e-mail as an attachment, Dropbox, Google Drive, or a similar website, then send to the appropriate contact(s).

-- You can also create a zip file and send via email this way.
-Here’s how: http://www.wikihow.com/Make-a-Zip-File?utm_source=rss&utm_medium=rss
+- You can also create a .zip file and send it via e-mail this way.
+Here’s how!

-- On top menu, click “Tools”, “Show Inspector”, then “General Info”
+- In the menu bar at the top of the screen, click “Tools”, “Show Inspector”, then “General Info”.

 - Avoid distracting backgrounds

 - Keep backgrounds neutral

 - Hire a professional photographer or use a DSLR camera